gravitational/careers/challenges/offsec-engineer/challenge.md

 ## Before the Interview

-On the day of the interview, you will be added to a private Slack channel with the interview panel.
-Questions about the challenge can be asked there.
+Several days before the interview process begins, you will receive an invitation to a private Slack channel.
+This channel will contain the interview panel.
+You can ask the interview panel about the engineering culture, work-life balance, or anything else that you would like to learn about Teleport.

 We recommend installing the Teleport Client Tools on your local computer before this exercise.
 See here: https://goteleport.com/download/client-tools/?os=linux